pdidev/tutorial/README.md

 Once again, you only need to modify the YAML file in this exercise, no need to touch the C file.

-\remark This exercise will run with 4 MPI process.
+\remark This exercise will run with 4 MPI processes.

 * Examine the YAML file and compile the code.